davekopecek/drupal8composer/README.md

-# Docksal powered Drupal 8 Installation
+# Docksal powered Drupal 8 Composer Installation

-This is a sample vanilla Drupal 8 installation pre-configured for use with Docksal.
+This is a sample vanilla Drupal 8 installation using drupal-composer/drupal-project:8.x-dev pre-configured for use with Docksal.

 Features: